nystudio107/instantanalytics/README.md

 You can also track asset/media views in Google Analytics, either as PageViews or as Events.
 This lets you track otherwise untrackable things such as individual RSS feed accesses, images, PDF files, etc.

+Instant Analytics is implemented on the demo site [Brads for Men](https://bradsformen.com)

 ## Use Cases

 ### Simple Page Tracking